Jcal-4/Spendo/docs/DEPLOYMENT.md

 - Check `heroku-postbuild` script in `package.json`
 - Verify paths in the script match your structure
-- Check build logs: `./scripts/heroku.sh logs your-app-name`
+- Check build logs: `heroku logs --tail -a your-app-name`

 ### Database Migration Issues